WillMatthews/EnviroLog/README.md

 ## Status:
 Project is in active development.
 Hardware is in prototype stage, and is not finalised.

-Web server files are far from unfinished, some rough draft work has been produced so far as a proof of concept.
+Web server files are far from finished, some rough draft work has been produced so far as a proof of concept.

 ## Todos:
 * Centralised config file.